redux-form/redux-form/docs/api/Fields.md

 ### 2. A stateless function

-This is the most flexible way to use `<Fields>`, as it gives you complete control over how the inputs is rendered.
+This is the most flexible way to use `<Fields>`, as it gives you complete control over how the inputs are rendered.
 It is especially useful for displaying validation errors.
 It will also be the most familiar to people migrating from previous versions of `redux-form`. **You must define the stateless function outside of your `render()` method, or else it will be recreated on every render